stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 > **Note:** Do **NOT** update the version of any NuGet package.
 This solution is built to function with the NuGet package versions currently defined within.
 Updating these packages to newer versions could cause unexpected results.

-> **Note:** Ensure the files are located under `C:\ServerlessMCW\`.
-If the files are located under a longer root path, such as  `C:\Users\workshop\Downloads\`, you will encounter build issues in later steps: `The specified path, file name, or both are too long.
-The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters`.

 1. From the Visual Studio **View** menu, select **Task List**.

     ![The Visual Studio Menu displays, with View and Task List selected.](media/vs-task-list-link.png 'Visual Studio Menu')